Let's talk about online stalking!

 (Participant in the open conversation on online stalking, 2024)

-From conversations with participants we found that the groups most vulnerable to stalking are women, adolescents, and LGBTIQ+ persons.
-Members of this group cited the vulnerability of public women and human rights defenders (whose information is in public spaces due to their work and activism).
-Also, they frequently mentioned the threats members of the LGBTIQ+ community in the African region face due to discrimination and persecution in cultural and normative settings which are targets for extremist religious groups and legislative systems that threaten their lives.
+From conversations with participants we found that the groups most vulnerable to stalking were women, adolescents, and LGBTIQ+ persons.
+Members of this group cited the vulnerability of women in public life, including human rights defenders — whose information is in public spaces due to their work and activism.
+Additionally, they frequently mentioned the threats faced by members of the LGBTIQ+ community in Africa.
+Due to discrimination and persecution in cultural and normative settings, they become targets for extremist religious groups and legislative systems —threatening their lives.

-In the context of the conversation with participants in the group from Asia, in particular Pakistan and India, a widespread problem appeared involving family access to devices or accounts, mentioning that it is common to find that victims share access to mobile telephones and personal information in their homes facilitating access in particular by male family members.
-They even mentioned the possibility of installation of stalkerware to obtain account information for purposes of location tracking, messages, and bank transactions or access to passwords.
+In the context of the conversation with participants in the group from Asía, in particular Pakistan and India, a widespread problem appeared to involve shared access to devices or accounts.
+It was common to find that victims had shared access to mobile telephones and personal information in their homes, and were facilitated access to these devices by male family members in particular.
+The participants even mentioned the possibility of stalkerware being installed to obtain account data that would allow stalkers to track locations, messages, bank transactions, and access to passwords.

 Perceptions and experiences